 10. Rideau Canal

 The Rideau Canal connects Kingston to Ottawa.
 The military originally constructed the canal assuming the US invading Canada in the 1820’s.
-The project was finished in 1832 and was never used as a military tool.
+The military finished the project in 1832 and never used it as a military tool.
 In the 1840’s transportation companies used it to move people and heavy goods such as lumber, contributing to Montreal’s settling.
-Today the historical canal is reclaimed as a UNESCO world heritage site.
+Today UNESCO has reclaimed the historical canal as a world heritage site.
 In the winter there is ice skating offered, making it the ‘World’s Longest Skating Rink’.
 In the warmer months you can enjoy a scenic stroll with historical buildings, good restaurants and shops along the way.

 11. Ripley’s Aquarium of Canada

 The aquarium is well laid out and includes a kelp forest, gallery, discovery centre and a jellyfish exhibit.
 It also has a shark exhibit (including the tunnel below).
 Don’t miss the rainbow reef, a Canadian waters exhibit, a photo op centre or the gift shop.
 Ticket prices bought at the aquarium are just under $30 Cnd for adults, youth is $20, and children are $10.
 For more affordable pricing consider the city pass which saves you over 40% in total.
 The Toronto city pass is $72 and includes the Aquarium, CN Tower and Casa Loma (North America’s only landmark castle).
 It also includes the Royal Ontario Museum, and Toronto Zoo or Ontario Science Centre.

 12. Toronto Island Park

 Toronto Island Park is located on the Toronto Islands.
 These are the only Islands in the Canadian side of Lake Ontario.
 The Park offers bike rentals, an amusement park, beaches, a zoo, playgrounds and restaurants.
 There are also plenty of places to picnic.